linajawad/PlanVerify/README.md

-# AgentOps — Multi-Agent AI Workflow
+# PlanVerify — Multi-Agent AI Workflow

 A lightweight multi-agent AI workflow built with Python and Google Gemini.